Federal Reserve to begin risky pursuit of a ‘soft landing’

 The clearest soft landing was achieved in 1994 and 1995, when the Fed under Chairman Alan Greenspan raised its benchmark rate from 3% to 6% as the economy was rebounding after a brief recession.
 Inflation, which wasn’t a problem then, declined further.
 And unemployment leveled off at about 5.5% before resuming its decline two years later.

-Blinder, though, worries that this time, the odds are stacked against the Fed and that its rate hikes may end up causing an economic setback.
+Blinder calculates that the Fed also engineered soft landings in 1965 and 1983.
+But he worries that this time, the odds are stacked against the Fed and that its rate hikes may end up causing an economic setback.

 “It’s just so hard in this environment,” he said.
 “You have to have a world in which nothing comes to knock over the apple cart.
 And for Jay Powell and the Fed, the whole world is just apple cart after apple cart getting knocked over.”